-- Tax incentives to provide liquidity to micro and small companies, such as the early release of funds from committed lines of credit, tax payment deferrals or extensions until June 2020, and suspension of default interest payments. - Public spending, including payroll subsidies and the creation of the Business Support Fund. - Creation of the Reactiva Perú Program pursuant to Legislative Decree No. 1455, under which the Government aims to promote commercial banks to make available new financings to companies and providing a Government guarantee for such, up to an aggregate principal amount of S/30,000 million, to provide working capital to such companies to support employment and ensure availability of funds and stability of payment systems within the Peruvian economy.
+- Tax incentives to provide liquidity to micro and small companies, such as the early release of funds from committed lines of credit, tax payment deferrals or extensions until June 2020, and suspension of default interest payments. - Public spending, including payroll subsidies and the creation of the Business Support Fund (FAE MYPE). - The Business Support Fund is directed at small and médium businesses that haven't benefited from the Reactiva Perú program.
+There is a general Business Support Fund called FAE-MYPE and there are two specialized funds for tourism and agricultura (FAE-Turismo and FAE-Agrícola).
+These funds grant up to S/30,000.00 in financing to the beneficiaries. - Creation of the Reactiva Perú Program pursuant to Legislative Decree No. 1455, under which the Government aims to promote commercial banks to make available new financings to companies and providing a Government guarantee for such, up to an aggregate principal amount of S/60,000 million, to provide working capital to such companies to support employment and ensure availability of funds and stability of payment systems within the Peruvian economy.
+This program has had two rounds of funding so far, called Reactiva-1 and Reactiva-2.